min2ha/ukwa-site/content/target/63126/index.en.md

   "subject": "Stephen Hawking"
 }

-# Professor Stephen Hawking Warned People Need To Spread Out Into Space To Survive

 Stephen Hawking, the theoretical physicist, cosmologist and author issued a warning to say that humanity could be wiped out by a number of disasters, including climate change, over-population or AI.